Ranarox/MonitoringSystem/Developer-Guide/Architecture-Overview.md

 - Time Series Insights
 - SignalR

-Open Platform provides examples on :
+The system provides examples on :

 - A web site to :